News release from 01/12/2020

 The seven new schemes cover 20 additional villages, building on the work of an existing 15 schemes already part funded by the Council, which cover a further 30 villages.
 The new schemes mean that almost half of the district can now access a Mobile or Community Warden.

-Another change this year sees funding available for a three year period (2021-2024) instead of just one year, as well as an increase in the amount of funding available per year, up to £52,255 from £27,000 last year.
+Another change this year sees funding available for a 3-year period (2021 to 2024) instead of just one year, as well as an increase in the amount of funding available per year, up to £52,255 from £27,000 last year.

 Mobile/Community Warden schemes are invited to bid for this funding now.
 The Council expects to be able to provide the same funding to the groups that regularly apply successfully, but encourages applicants to demonstrate how they would use any additional funding to enhance their offering, to be eligible for an increase in the funding they are awarded.